 As mentioned, some potters find that sharp edges can form on the surface of the glass.
 Also, little shards of glass can break off over time.
 One way to resolve both of these issues is to cover the glass with an epoxy resin.

 A 2 part epoxy resin used to seal jewelry is a good option.
-Though it’s good to remember that even if you use a resin, the pot will still not be food safe.
+However, it’s good to remember that even if you use resin, the pot will still not be food safe.

 If you decide to use recycled glass from broken bottles rather than marbles, wear gloves when you’re handling the glass.
 You can buy ‘cut resistant gloves’ that are specially designed to prevent you from cutting yourself whilst handling sharp materials.